Sunday, November 05, 2017

 Let's begin!

-The controls are superb with simple movements that feel natural for a 2D platformer.
-You'll appreciate that because the level design is very cunning with lots of hazards, be it a sharp object, sinking ledges or tricky jumps.
-Evil critters roam the screens and they aren't limited to simply moving back 'n forth.
-Did I mention this was a tough platformer?
-Well, level two is actually a little easier but the third cranked up that difficulty once again.
-Sadly, I didn't beat 'The Locksmith' so I fear it's doubtful I'll be disappointed John didn't fulfil the plan to create more screens!
+The controls are superb, with simple movements that feel natural for a 2D platformer.
+You'll appreciate that because the level design is shrewd with hazards, be it a sharp object, sinking ledges, or tricky jumps.
+Evil critters roam the screens and aren't limited to moving back and forth.
+Weirdly, level two is actually easier, but the third cranked up that difficulty once again.
+Sadly, I didn't beat 'The Locksmith', so I fear it's doubtful I'll be disappointed that John didn't fulfil the plan to create more screens.
+Yep, I'm that bad lol.

 Perhaps I should try the level editor?
-Yep, if dozens of levels aren't enough for you, then why not try creating some for yourself using the in-game editor?
-That's quite exciting and the potential is huge!
+Yep, if dozens of levels aren't enough for you, then why not create some using the in-game editor?
+Not only that, but this also offers the option to create levels we've seen in other games.
+That's quite exciting, and the potential is huge!

 Whatever you do, don't forget the keys...
 What's the little man doing there?